raymondpogi/simpleaiwebinterface/README.md

 Prerequisites:

-Install Ollama and pull a model (e.g., ollama pull mistral).
+Install Ollama Desktop and pull a model (e.g., ollama pull mistral).
 Ensure Ollama is running: ollama serve.
-Python 3.x for the installer script.
+Python 3.x to host the index.html

 Setup:

-Clone the repository:git clone https://github.com/yourusername/ollama-chat-interface.git
-cd ollama-chat-interface

-Run the installer script to set up the project directory (~/OllamaChat or C:\Users\<Username>\OllamaChat) and create a Desktop shortcut:python installer.py
+1. Download the index.html and save to your preferred location
+2. Open CMD/Terminal and locate the index.html
+3. Type: python -m http.server 8080

-Launch the App:
+4. Launch the Web App:

-Windows: Double-click Ollama Chat Interface.lnk or run start_ollama_chat.bat.
-Linux: Double-click OllamaChat.desktop or run bash start_ollama_chat.sh.
 Access at http://localhost:8080.

 Usage